open-metadata/OpenMetadata/docs/open-source-community/developer/quick-start-guide.md

 See the configuration file [`OpenMetadata/conf/openmetadata-security.yaml`](https://github.com/open-metadata/OpenMetadata/blob/main/conf/openmetadata-security.yaml) for the authentication and authorization configurations.

 ### Ingestion
-Ingestion is a simple python framework to ingest the metadata from various external sources into OpenMetadata platform.
+Ingestion is a simple Python framework to ingest metadata from external sources into OpenMetadata.

 **Connectors**